Final Fantasy 7 Remake: Release date, multiple parts and everything else we know

 - Final Fantasy 7 Remake is a multipart project.
 The instalments will be released separately.

-- Final Fantasy 7 Remake part one hits the PlayStation 4 on April 10, 2020.
+- Final Fantasy 7 Remake part one hit the PlayStation 4 on April 10, 2020.

 - It's a PlayStation 4 exclusive for one year.